Latham century helps New Zealand to 77-run victory - Stabroek News

 He quickly surpassed his previous highest score of 110 not out against Zimbabwe before he was dismissed in the 48th over.

-The second game of the three-match series is in Nelson on Thursday, with the third at the same venue two days later.
+The second game of the three-match series is in Nelson tomorrow with the third at the same venue two days later.

 More in Sports